Ministry of Science and Technology (China)

-The Ministry of Science and Technology is the central government ministry which coordinates science and technology activities in the country.
+The Ministry of Science and Technology is the executive department of the Central Science and Technology Commission, which coordinates science and technology activities in the country.
 The office is located in Xicheng District, Beijing.

 The ministry is responsible for formulating guidelines and related policies for science and technology in China development and promoting basic and special research on science and technology.
-The Ministry develop human resources, including introducing foreign intellectual planning and organising international scientific and technological cooperation and talent exchanges and strengthening China's innovation capabilities in the field of international scientific research.

-History of ministry
+History

 The predecessor of MOST was the National Technical Committee established at the 28th Plenary Session of the State Council in 1956.
 It merged with the Scientific Planning Commission to form the State Science and Technology Commission in 1958.

-The commission was abolished in 1970 but was re-established in March 1978.
+The commission was abolished in 1970, but was re-established in March 1978.
 The commission was renamed to the Ministry of Science and Technology of the People's Republic of China at the 9th National People's Congress in 1998.

-Restructuring in 2018

-The major restructuring was in 2018.
-The Ministry of Science and Technology was approved for reorganisation at the National People's Congress in Beijing, where 15 ministries were be merged, reorganised, or abolished.
-The most significant departmental adjustment is the merger of the National Natural Science Foundation of China (NSFC) into the Ministry of Science and Technology.
+In 2018, the Ministry of Science and Technology was approved for restructuring at the National People's Congress as part of the deepening the reform of the Party and state institutions.
+The most significant departmental adjustment was the merger of the National Natural Science Foundation of China (NSFC) into the Ministry of Science and Technology.
 The NSFC is a semi-autonomous research funding agency that provided about $4.7 billion in funding to 120,000 research projects in 2017.
-The change has raised concerns among university research departments and individual scientists, who are concerned that funding for research unrelated to government priorities may reduce.
-The Science and Technology Minister Wang Zhigang responded to this concern that ministry will not force scientists to target specific research directions, scientists will conduct research in a free research environment.
-In addition, The State Administration of Foreign Experts Affairs was also merged into the Ministry of Science and Technology in this reorganisation.
-The merger of this department reflects that China will invest more in global research cooperation.
+In addition, the State Administration of Foreign Experts Affairs (SAFEA) was also merged into the Ministry of Science and Technology.
+The merger of this department reflected China's intention to invest more in global research cooperation.